 Light – for your herb garden to thrive, ensure your herbs have at least 6 hours of light exposure per day.

-Growing a herb garden is one of the easiest ways to bring life to your kitchen or home.
+Growing an herb garden is one of the easiest ways to bring life to your kitchen or home.
 With this guide, you can grow herbs in any environment in any season.
-Additionally, new technologies, including grow lights, hydroponics, etc, empower you to grow more plants regardless of your specific climatic conditions.
+Additionally, new technologies, including grow lights, hydroponics, etc., empower you to grow more plants regardless of your specific climatic conditions.